 (Verse 5) Guide us to the straight path.

-In the previous verse, we declared that we worship Allah and seek assistance from him.
+In the previous verse, we declared that we worship Allah and seek assistance from Him.
 This verse gives details of what type of assistance we are asking.
-We are asking for guidance on the correct path.
+We are asking for guidance to the correct path.
 We are asking that we worship him constantly, and that we do not fall short in our worship when He showers us with the comforts of this world.
 We are also asking that we are kept on the straight path, safe from the path of extremism.

 Guidance or showing the way is of two types.
 One is to simply show the way and the other is to guide someone to the destination.
 If the former was intended then after ‘Ihdina’ the preposition ‘ilaa’ or ‘li’ would have come.
-However, neither are in the verse which means that in essence what we are saying is, ‘Oh our Lord, do not simply show us the correct path but put as on the straight path and give us perseverance to stay on this till we die.’
+However, neither are in the verse which means that in essence what we are saying is, ‘Oh our Lord, do not simply show us the correct path but put us on the straight path and give us perseverance to stay on this till we die.’